tjparnell/biotoolbox/docs/apps/manipulate_datasets.md

 This is a list of the functions available for manipulating columns.
-These may be selected interactively from the main menu (note the case sensitivity!), or specified on the command line using the --func option.
+These may be selected interactively from the main menu (note the case sensitivity!), or specified on the command line using the `--func` option.

 - **stat** (menu option **t**)

     Print some basic statistics for a column, including mean, median, standard deviation, min, and max.
 If 0 values are present, indicate whether to include them (y or n)

+- **lengthstat** (menu option **k**)

+	Print basic statistics on interval lengths represented by the data table, which must include coordinate information.

 - **reorder** (menu option **R**)